edf1101/PolynomialDescent/README.md

-# Gradient Descent Module
+# Polynomial Regression
 ## Introduction
- _Gradient Descent for the Fundamentals of Machine Learning module of my Computer Science Degree_
+ _Polynomial regression using Gradient Descent for the Fundamentals of Machine Learning module of my Computer Science Degree_

 ## Getting Started